GoogleCloudPlatform/anthos-samples/.github/gh_actions.md

 - Once the VM for the runner is created
   - SSH into new VM through Google Cloud Console
   - Follow the instructions to add a new runner by clicking `Add runner` in the [Actions settings](https://github.com/GoogleCloudPlatform/anthos-samples/settings/actions/runners) page
-  - Add a label of the form `runner-<month>-<year>` _(e.g: runner-july-21)_ to te newly created runner _(you can do this whilst following the setup guide from inside the VM or do it in the [runners](https://github.com/GoogleCloudPlatform/anthos-samples/settings/actions/runners) page after you have authenticated the VM)_
+  - Add a label of the form `runner-<month>-<year>` _(e.g: runner-july-21)_ to the newly created runner _(you can do this whilst following the setup guide from inside the VM or do it in the [runners](https://github.com/GoogleCloudPlatform/anthos-samples/settings/actions/runners) page after you have authenticated the VM)_
   - Start GitHub Actions as a background service:
     ```
     sudo ~/actions-runner/svc.sh install ; sudo ~/actions-runner/svc.sh start